Excavations — General Requirements (29 CFR 1926.651)

 Excavation violations are among the most dangerous in construction because cave-ins are often fatal.
 OSHA treats unprotected trenches as imminent danger situations, which can result in immediate stop-work orders:

-- No competent person designated or performing daily inspections
+- No competent person conducting daily inspections

 Penalty Exposure